d12frosted/elpa-mirror/gnu/vertico-readme.txt

 12.7 Tramp hostname and username completion ───────────────────────────────────────────

-  *NOTE:* On upcoming Emacs 29.2 and Tramp 2.6.1.5 the workarounds described in this section are not necessary anymore, since the relevant completion tables have been improved.
+  *NOTE:* On Emacs 29.2 and Tramp 2.7 the workarounds described in this section are not necessary anymore, since the relevant completion tables have been improved.

   In combination with Orderless or other non-prefix completion styles like `substring' or `flex', host names and user names are not made